Skip to main content

 • Transcripts should include all college-level coursework completed to date.

-• If you completed college courses during high school, we need official transcripts from the institution(s) that granted the credit.
+• If you completed college courses during high school, we still need official transcripts from the institution(s) that granted the credit.

 • List of courses in progress – if currently enrolled – with course numbers, titles, and number of credits for each course.